Wake Forest University Online Master of Health Informatics

 Paying for the Wake Forest University Online MHI

-The School of Professional Studies charges $35,000 with no student fees for online graduate degrees.
-Prospective students should contact the Wake Forest University School of Professional Studies for full tuition details.
+The WFU School of Professional Studies online MHI tuition numbers are listed in the tables below.
+There are no student fees for this degree.
+Prospective students should contact the Wake Forest University School of Professional Studies for cost clarifications and updates.

 Graduate MHI students may be eligible for unsubsidized graduate Stafford and Plus loans through the Free Application for Federal Student Aid (FAFSA).
 Employers may also offer tuition reimbursement programs to their employees.
 Outside scholarships and grants may also be available through community or religious organizations, and students may secure private loans.
 Candidates can find out more about financial aid from the WFU Admissions Office.